Robert Pike (settler): In defence of Quakers

 Small numbers of Quakers started arriving in New England by 1656.
 The Puritan-dominated General Court immediately enacted laws to discourage their activities.
 The new laws provided for harsh punishment to anyone who professed the "heretical opinions" of Quakers.
 They even punished ship captains who knowingly carried Quakers as passengers.
 However, these new measures brought heated debate within the General Court, as their passage was far from unanimous.
 The Deputies of the General Court, including Robert Pike, who represented the outlying areas, were much more likely to be sensitive to the issue of religious freedom and probably voted against the new laws.
 Nonetheless, numerous Quaker missionaries were punished by public whippings, banishment, and the threat of death if they returned to Massachusetts Bay Colony.
-Between 1659 and 1661,|five Quakers, all of whom had returned to Boston to continue preaching publicly, were hanged.
+Between 1659 and 1661, five Quakers, all of whom had returned to Boston to continue preaching publicly, were hanged.

 In the winter of 1662, three Quaker women arrived in Dover, New Hampshire, to preach and soon after were arrested and ordered whipped.
 Richard Waldron, the magistrate at Dover, even went to the extreme of issuing a warrant declaring that the constables of 11 surrounding towns, including Salisbury, were to carry out public whippings of the three women.
-After they were transported in a cart to Salisbury, the third town of the 11, they were set free by the local authorities, which included Thomas Bradbury, Walter Barefoote, and Pike.
+After they were transported in a cart to Salisbury, the third town of the 11, they were set free by the local authorities, who included Thomas Bradbury, Walter Barefoote, and Pike.
 While historians are uncertain as to some of the details, it is believed that Pike was the local constable and he deputised an eager Barefoote, who then "misused" his authority to free the women.
 In any case, over 200 years later, the Quaker poet John Greenleaf Whittier immortalised this cruel episode in his poem, "How the Women Went from Dover".
 One of the verses is engraved upon a stone memorial to Robert Pike in Salisbury Common.

 Massachusetts property records substantiate that Major Pike was one of the owners of Nantucket who gave that island to the Quakers as a place of seclusion in which they would be less likely to be persecuted.